jimc/linux/Documentation/admin-guide/dynamic-debug-howto.rst

 dyndbg to update those classes.  "class FOO" queries are validated against the classes, this finds the classid to alter; classes are not directly selectable by their classid.

+NB: It is an inherent API limitation that the following are possible:

+  // these would be caught in review
+  __pr_debug_cls(0, "fake DRM_UT_CORE msg");  // this works
+  __pr_debug_cls(22, "un-known classid msg"); // this compiles, does nothing

+NB: classmaps are listed for simplicity and clarity.
+Linear obvious maps.

 There are 2 types of classmaps: